ISSUE #13 - "WINTER"

-We've reached our submission limit for August.
-Please visit our homepage to see the beautiful new monthly postings for our "water" theme on the 1st of each month through December.
-We'll open again in January for general free submissions.
+Please visit our homepage to see the beautiful new monthly postings for our Issue 12 "water" theme on the 1st of each month through December.

 1. Some tie-in to the theme, though the connection may be understated or oblique.
-We welcome many interpretations of "water."
-Submissions not adhering to the theme will be declined without comment.
+We welcome many interpretations of "winter."

-2. Essays up to 2500 words.
+2. Essays up to 1500 words each.
 Send up to three in the same document.
-(Note that we love hybrid, lyric, and unique subjects & writing styles.)

-3. Flash fiction up to 1000 words.
+3. Flash fiction up to 1000 words each.
 Send up to three in the same document.

-4. Prose poems up to 250 words.
+4. Prose poems up to 250 words each.
 Send up to three in the same document.
 NOTE: We consider a prose poem to be like a paragraph of text.
-That is, NO line breaks whatsoever.
+That is, NO line breaks at all and no block text.
+Your prose poem should look like a paragraph of text you'd find in a book or newspaper.

 6. No reading fee.
-No payment this time for accepted work except for the Editor's Choice Award which will be announced in September or October.
+No payment this time for accepted work except for the Editor's Choice Award which will be announced in March or April.
 Award will be $50.
 Editor's Choice Award winner must have a Paypal account to accept payment.
 If you submit work and it's chosen, yet you don't have a Paypal account, you forfeit payment.
 Please be aware of this.
 You will also have the option to donate the prize back to us.
-We don't expect it, yet of course we always appreciate these type of donations.
+We don't expect it, yet of course we always appreciate these types of donations.

 7. Submit as many times as you wish, but only after you've heard back from us.